Race Discrimination Claim

 Race Discrimination Claim Template

-Discrimination based on race claims are often complicated since it is uncommon for businesses to publicly treat employees differently according to their race.
+Discrimination based on race claims is often complicated since it is uncommon for businesses to publicly treat employees differently according to their race.
 Therefore, it is up to an employment tribunal to determine whether race was indeed the cause of the alleged discriminatory or unfavourable treatment.
-Discrimination based on race claims are not always easy to understand; this template assists in organising the claim in the most effective manner possible, hence increasing the likelihood of success at the tribunal level.
+Discrimination-based claims can be challenging to understand; this template, drafted by me, helps organise the claim in the most effective manner possible, thereby increasing the likelihood of success at the tribunal level.

 Race Discrimination

-A Race Discrimination Claim under the Equality Act 2010 in the UK arises when an individual believes they have been treated unfairly or less favorably because of their race.
-The Act protects individuals from discrimination based on race, which includes color, nationality, and ethnic or national origins.
+A Race Discrimination Claim under the Equality Act 2010 in the UK arises when an individual believes they have been treated unfairly or less favourably because of their race.
+The Act protects individuals from discrimination based on race, which includes colour, nationality, and ethnic or national origins.
 This includes discrimination based on:

-Race discrimination can manifest in various ways, such as in employment, education, housing, access to services, or public functions.
-It can be direct, indirect, or involve harassment or victimization.
+Race discrimination can manifest in various ways, including employment, education, housing, access to services, and public functions.
+It can be direct, indirect, or involve harassment or victimisation.

 Types of Race Discrimination

-• Involves unwanted behavior related to race that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment.
+Involves unwanted behaviour related to race that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment.

-• Occurs when someone is treated unfairly because they have made or supported a complaint about race discrimination.
+Occurs when someone is treated unfairly because they have made or supported a complaint about racial discrimination.

-• Example: An employee is ostracized or denied promotions after filing a race discrimination complaint.
+Example: An employee is ostracised or denied promotions after filing a race discrimination complaint.

 Examples of Race Discrimination